ReSurfEMG/ReSurfEMG/notebooks_guide.md

-# Notebooks guide
+# Notebooks guide :rainbow:

 You will see various notebooks you can use and adapt alongside our package.
 If you read the whole document we will describe each notebook (work in progress).
-For the impatient, here are some quick links:
+For the impatient, here are some quick links :fast_forward: :

 > * [You want to properly align your ventilator and EMG signal](#align)
 > * [You want to understand gating](#gating)